-Genesis produces a Power Onboarding Webinar series hosted by our Co-Founder Michael Watkins, who is the best-selling author of The First 90 Days and Master Your Next Move, Professor of Leadership and Organizational Change at IMD Business School, and world-renowned authority on leadership transitions.
+Genesis produces a Power Onboarding Webinar series hosted by our cofounder Michael Watkins, best-selling author of The First 90 Days and Master Your Next Move, Professor of Leadership and Organizational Change at IMD Business School, and world-renowned authority on leadership transitions.
 Offered quarterly and attended by professionals in transition as well as HR and talent management leaders, the series covers topics related to onboarding and integrating leaders, teams and organizations.
-The intended audience is leaders facing career transitions as well as HR, talent management and leadership development professionals.

-To gain instant access to our webinar recordings, simply complete the registration form and watch the 60-minute recording.
 The following Power Onboarding Webinar titles are now available on demand.
-Click on the title to watch the webinar, then join the discussion, share insights and get valuable feedback from your peers on the First 90 Days Linked In Group.
+Click on the title to watch the 60-minute webinar, then join the discussion, share insights and get valuable feedback from your peers on our First 90 Days Linked In Group.